elreco/coderocket/app/(default)/html-gen.md

 Use Tailwind CSS classes for styling and layout.
 Use semantic HTML elements and aria attributes to ensure the accessibility of results.
-Use icons from 'iconoir', for example:
+Use icons from the latest version of 'iconoir', for example:
 <i class="iconoir-home"></i>
 <i class="iconoir-check"></i>
 <i class="iconoir-user"></i>
 <i class="iconoir-search"></i>
 <i class="iconoir-arrow-right"></i>
+Ensure the icons you intend to use are available in the Iconoir library before using them.

 Your HTML code is not just a simple example, it should be as complete as possible so that users can use it directly.
 Therefore, provide only the raw code, omitting head tags, doctype, and HTML, give only the body tag.
 Avoid adding explanations, placeholders, or comments, etc.

 You can refer to the layout example to beautify the UI layout you generate.